prestonharberts/fedora-42-config/docs/gnome-extensions.md

       - MPRIS: Off
       - Notifications: Off
 - Hide the dock in overview by Roslax
+- Hide Top Bar by tuxor1337 (currently disabled)
+  - Sensitivity
+    - Show panel when mouse approches edge of the screen: On
+  - Intellihide
+    - Only hide the panel when a window takes the space: Off
+    - Only when the active window takes the space: Off
 - Just Perfection by JustPerfection
   - Visibility
     - Activities Button: Off